This is the second post about this log cabin quilt design – you can find Part 1 over here.

 Neither of those filled me with joy, either.
 Then I thought about making a big spiral, from the outside to the middle, around the rectangle:

-I was liking this more, but it still wasn’t right.
+I was liking this more, but it still wasn’t the right log cabin layout for me.
 Perhaps pulling each colour group into its own corner?

 I left this design (above) up on the wall for a few days.
 It was better than the previous versions but something about it was still bugging me.

 I started to get my usual mid-project feelings of despair – what are you doing?
 This is a terrible idea.
 How did you manage to take such a pretty jelly roll and make it so bleugh?
 This nasty little internal voice visits from time to time.

 Then I had a small realisation.
 For some reason I had made the decision that I had to use the whole jelly roll and every single block I had sewed.
 Why I had put this limitation on myself, I don’t know, because I knew that some of the blocks were giving me trouble (see the tan, white and orange blocks boxed below).